The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Binance Cancels FTX Bail Out

 The promise of a rescue was short-lived.
-A day later, on Nov.
+Just one day later, on Nov.
 8, Binance backed out of the deal.
 On Nov.
-9, 2022, the exchange said it would cancel the transaction after corporate due diligence raised concerns about FTX's mishandling of customer funds, among other issues.
+9, 2022, the exchange said it would cancel the transaction after corporate due diligence revealed concerns about FTX's mishandling of customer funds, among other issues.

 FTX Assets Frozen